Knowledge Hub > The Importance of Succession Planning for Business Owners

 Words by

 Succession planning may feel unnecessarily pre-emptive, but it is crucial to have an exit strategy in place to be prepared and protect your business.
-Business succession is a plan for transferring the ownership of the business when the current owner retires, leaves, or is otherwise unable to run the business.
+Business succession is a plan for passing ownership of the business.
+This happens when the current owner retires, leaves, or cannot run the business anymore.

 It is up to you who you transfer the business to, and by creating a comprehensive roadmap and setting clear intentions, you can ensure your business stays in good hands.